neondatabase/website/content/docs/introduction/autoscaling.md

 ![High-level architecture diagram](/docs/introduction/autoscale-high-level-architecture.webp)

-Looking more closely, each PostgreSQL instance operates within its own virtual machine inside a [Kubernetes cluster](/docs/reference/glossary#kubernetes-cluster), with multiple VMs hosted on each node of the cluster.
+Looking more closely, you can see that each PostgreSQL instance operates within its own virtual machine inside a [Kubernetes cluster](/docs/reference/glossary#kubernetes-cluster), with multiple VMs hosted on each node of the cluster.
 Autoscaling is implemented by allocating and deallocating vCPU and RAM to each VM.

 ![Autoscaling diagram](/docs/introduction/autoscale-architecture.webp)